 (This text was originally published in German on December 12, 2018 in ZEIT Online.)

 I had imagined the city gloomier after the November 2018 elections.
 However, I find myself in the middle of the metropolis where, only a few weeks ago, people were parading through the streets against Jair Bolsonaro.
-I am at the São Paulo Goethe-Institute, and the audience is unexpectedly well-disposed.
+I am in downtown São Paulo, and the audience is unexpectedly well-disposed.
 Children of all skin colors romp through ball baths while senior citizens flaunt their bikinis on the sundeck and adolescents with gold teeth play chess.
 Elderly people from the neighborhood linger in the library or the canteen or stroll through the exhibition halls.
 Among them are friendly security staff, greeting visitors left and right.
 Almost as if life in the rest of the country would not recently have become unhinged.

 The architectural dream, which Lina Bo Bardi conjured up from this barrel factory in the São Paulo Pompéia community in the 1970s, seems frozen in time.
 The SESC Pompéia represents openness after years of military dictatorship.
 It stands for artistic independence and a lively neighborhood, for exhibitions and for concerts with critical tones, for sports activities and a space for the community.
 But the newly formed government is already threatening to radically cut the SESC structures, slashing above all the funds for stubborn cultural activists.
 Barely two months after Bolsonaro’s election victory, the SESC Pompéia, with its cheerful lunch break scenario, looks like one of the last unyielding villages.